 Shaping in dance is one part of body movement, an important aspect for all forms of social dance but especially important in the West Coast swing.
 Once a swing dancer has reached Intermediate levels of dance, it is important to start working on the body movement that is essential to continue progressing in ones dancing.
 Body movement includes ribcage isolations, hip action, shoulder figure eights and things like ripples or rolls.

 When checking out swing dance lessons, make sure to find a course that offers instruction on these elements to expedite becoming a better dancer.
 Dance classes should focus on movement, connection, body movement, styling, timing and technique.
 Avoid becoming preoccupied with patterns or amalgamations, dancers that focus on patterns never become good dancers.
 The best dancers have great timing, connect well with their partner, engage muscles using body movement, maintain good posture and often smile!

 Also, the swing era dances like the Lindy hop, Collegiate shag, Balboa and Bal/swing are great dances that are high energy and great for improving ones fitness through dance.
 There are a wide variety of swing dances to select from once you have decided to start.
-I recommend the jitterbug for newcomers to dance and then either the Lindy hop or the West Coast swing once you have acquired the basic swing elements.
+I recommend the Jitterbug for newcomers to dance and then either the East Coast swing tiple rhythm, Lindy hop or the West Coast swing once you have acquired the basic swing elements.
 Learning to swing dance opens up a whole new, fun community of people that love to swing dance and many venues that are offered almost every night of the week.
 So if you haven't already started, get started now and learn to swing dance, you won't be disappointed!

 If visiting or live in San Diego, check out our weekly Swing Dance Venues here!